 CARS.COM — You can mitigate that pesky over-the-shoulder blind spot by properly setting your mirrors, but it always helps when a car has good sightlines to begin with.
 Five years ago at the Chicago Auto Show, we documented visibility in a slew of small SUVs.
 Of the 10 we checked out, the Subaru Forester's narrow pillars and tall windows made it the clear winner.
 The cavelike Nissan Rogue, meanwhile, pulled up the rear.

 What about these SUVs?
 The whole class has been redesigned since our last checkup, and I took my iPhone to investigate the mainstream players — all 2014 models — during the auto show.
-Check out my grades from best to the worst.
+Fuel economy and all-wheel drive aren't the only important factors in choosing a crossover SUV.
+Check out my vehicle grades from best to the worst.

 2014 Subaru Forester: B+